Vector Smart Object

 Landlords can recover some or all of the costs of these works from the leaseholders through a service charge.
 In 2003, Section 20 was added to the Landlord and Tenant Act to protect leaseholders from being overcharged by their landlords.

 Repairs and maintenance performed by the landlord for which they can charge leaseholders are known as “qualifying works”.
-They may also be able to charge you for improvements, if your lease states that you are liable to contribute to them.

-If the charge for any qualifying works exceeds £250 for any one leaseholder, your landlord is legally obligated to carry out the Section 20 procedures, otherwise the maximum they can charge you is £250.
+If the charge for any qualifying works exceeds £250 for any one leaseholder, your landlord is legally obligated to carry out the Section 20 procedures; otherwise, the maximum they can charge you is £250.

-Section 20 also covers any qualifying long term agreements for ongoing contracts such as maintenance for lifts and entry systems, roof repair, painting, cleaning, gardening and so on if the yearly costs exceed £100 for any one leaseholder.
+Section 20 also covers any qualifying long-term agreements for ongoing contracts such as maintenance for lifts and entry systems, roof repair, painting, cleaning, gardening and so on if the yearly costs exceed £100 for any one leaseholder.

 Section 20 procedures provide transparency to the tender process so that leaseholders can be sure that they are being fairly charged for any qualifying works and that the chosen contractors are likely to complete the works to a high standard.